Austin E. Knowlton Honors Program

 First-Year Honors Program and Interdisciplinary Honors Minor

 The Austin E. Knowlton Honors Program is a special academic opportunity for high-achieving students.
-It is a carefully planned sequence of interdisciplinary first-year honors courses plus an option for an interdisciplinary honors minor.

 Students admitted into the honors program take a First-Year Honors (FYH) class each semester during the first year at Augustana.
 These two classes replace the First-Year Inquiry (FYI) classes required of all students.